 Hard drives are prone to failure after years of use, too.
 SSDs are still expensive at higher capacities, so photographers typically use high-capacity mechanical drives for backing up images, and it’s this mechanical nature that’s their Achilles’ heel.

-Common warning signs of imminent hard drive failiure include noises, boot-up failure, overheating and frequent error messages.
+Common warning signs of imminent hard drive failure include noises, boot-up failure, overheating and frequent error messages.

-You can check the S.M.A.R.T status of hard drives in MacOS and Windows, but this only effectively says good or bad/near failure.
+You can check the S.M.A.R.T status of hard drives in MacOS and Windows (using Crystal DiskInfo), but this only effectively says good or bad/near failure.
 You can get more advanced free or inexpensive hard drive utility software that offers a much more detailed ongoing analysis.
-Try Stellar Data Recovery, www.stellarinfo.com.
+Try Stellar Data Recovery, www.stellarinfo.com, if you do run into problems.

 Check your hard drive status